-People who work for a wastewater treatment centre are exposed to both biological and chemical hazard daily.
-Even if they wear mask bought from stores with coupon codes on products, they are still exposed because the contaminants in the air are relatively at a molecular level.
+People who work for a wastewater treatment center are exposed to both biological and chemical hazard daily.
+Even if they wear mask bought from stores with coupon and discount codes on products, they are still exposed because the contaminants in the air are relatively at a molecular level.
 Needless to say, water processing is essential for the environment, thanks to the people who make water processing happen.

 Some people hate going to the hospital because of the hospital smell.
 For some, going there is like smelling the scent of death.
 We have this perception because it has some truth to it.
 Medical staffs have to attend to patients who have contagious diseases.
 Their exposure to biological hazards is high.
 So if you are working in the medical field, keep your immune system strong.
 Take vitamins and get enough rest.